Top Souvenirs To Get While You Are In Panama

 Instead of getting the typical tourist t-shirt or magnet that says Panama, look into getting these one-of-a-kind items:

 These make really cool workout shirts for when you go back home.
-The real ones cost around $50 but I’ve seen some more affordable generic ones at Steven’s in Multiplaza for $15.
+The real ones cost around $50 but I’ve seen some more affordable generic ones or previous versions of the jersey at El Campeon and Steven’s.

 This is Panama’s national rum and it is delicious!
-You can purchase a small bottle for under $10 at any grocery or liquor store.
+You can purchase a small bottle for under $10 at any grocery or liquor store or splurge $15 for better 7-year aged version.

 Diablico Sucio Mask